 Begin preparing the relish by rinsing a 12-ounce package of raw cranberries in a colander, chopping an unpeeled medium-sized Fuji apple, or any kind you have on hand, into chunks, and zesting and supreming a large orange.
 Squeeze the juice from the orange into a blender or food processor and then add the cranberries.

 Next, add the orange segments and zest, the apple chunks, some organic cane sugar, some good quality honey and some ground cinnamon to the processor.
-My current favorite is Organic Ceylon Cinnamon in my Healthy Living Shop.
 The Ninja blender and food processor is my favorite home kitchen blending, chopping appliance.
 It’s lightweight, powerful and BPA free.